 - intravenous calcium

+- betablockers

-- beta-blockers - sympathomimetics (used to treat heart attack and low blood pressure),
+- sympathomimetics (used to treat heart attack and low blood pressure)

-If you are taking digoxin and suxamethonium (used to help muscle relaxation and treat short-term paralysis), you may have an increased risk of high potassium levels in the blood.
+If you are taking Digoxin oral solution and suxamethonium (used to help muscle relaxation and treat short-term paralysis), you may have an increased risk of high potassium levels in the blood.

-Digoxin tablets with food and drink
+Digoxin oral solution with food and drink

 This medicine may be taken on an empty stomach or with most meals.
-However, you should avoid taking Digoxin tablets with foods that are high in fibre, also known as 'dietary fibre', because the level of digoxin absorbed by the body can be reduced.
+However, you should avoid taking Digoxin oral solution with foods that are high in fibre, also known as 'dietary fibre', because the level of Digoxin oral solution absorbed by the body can be reduced.